|

 Birth and death unreal |

-Does God send sickness, giving the mother her child for the
+Does God send sickness, giving the mother her child

-them.
+correct them.
 God does not cause man to sin, to be sick, or to die. |

 No evil in Spirit |

-There are evil beliefs, often called evil spirits; but
+There are evil beliefs, often called evil spirits;

-these evils are not Spirit, for there is no evil in Spirit.
+but these evils are not Spirit, for there is no evil in Spirit.
 Because God is

 Spirit, evil becomes more apparent and obnoxious proportionately as we advance